Kanelloss/FinalProject_QuizApp/README.md

 2. Navigate to the backend folder and restore dependencies:

-   cd QuizAppCF6-Backend/QuizApp
+   open QuizAppCF6-Backend.sln in your IDE (e.g. Visual Studio)

+   Restore the NuGet packages in the solution by building the project or using the following command in CLI:

    dotnet restore

+3. Configure the database connection string:

+   - Open the `appsettings.json` file in the backend project folder.

+   - Update the connection string with your database credentials (if you don't have one, create an empty DB).

+   - Run the following commands in *Package Manager Console* to apply migrations:

+   Add-Migration "YourMigrationName"

+   Update-Database

+4. Populate the database:

+   Open the `QuizApp.sql` file and run it to populate the DB with initial Quizzes and Questions.

-3. Navigate to the frontend folder and install dependencies:
+5. Navigate to the frontend folder and install dependencies:

    cd QuizAppCF6-Frontend/Quiz-App
    npm install

-4. Configure the database connection string:

-   - Open the `appsettings.json` file in the backend project folder.

-   - Update the connection string with your database credentials.

-   - The database will be created automatically when the backend runs for the first time (Model-First Approach).

-5. Populate the database:

-   - Open the `QuizApp.sql` file and run it to populate the DB.

 ### Running the Application
 1. Start the backend server: